Guide to Advanced Surgery for The Spine

-You can rest assured that after spinal decompression is performed at Marina Del Rey Hospital, you will notice an immediate improvement in your symptoms and quality of life.
+You can rest assured that after spinal decompression is performed at Cedars-Sinai Marina del Rey Hospital, you will notice an immediate improvement in your symptoms and quality of life.

-Spinal decompression is necessary when there is an increased pressure on the spinal cord nerves because of the bone or disc material that cause impingement.
+Spinal decompression is necessary when there is increased pressure on the spinal cord nerves because of the bone or disc material that causes impingement.
 Thus surgery relieves the pressure and alleviates the correlated pain.
 Nowadays, spinal decompression can be performed with the aid of minimally invasive surgery.

-This intervention is often necessary when the patient has herniated discs or disc rupture which increases the pressure on the nerves, spinal cord or the nerve roots.
-Consequently, the patient might feel pain or numbness in the neck, arms or legs and other symptoms like muscle weakness.
-Neural impingement can also be caused by spinal stenosis, tumors or spondylolisthesis.
+This intervention is often necessary when the patient has herniated discs or disc rupture which increases the pressure on the nerves, spinal cord, or nerve roots.
+Consequently, the patient might feel pain or numbness in the neck, arms, or legs and other symptoms like muscle weakness.
+Neural impingement can also be caused by spinal stenosis, tumors, or spondylolisthesis.

 During a typical decompression procedure, the surgeon performs the following steps:

-To understand whether you qualify for this procedure, you should discuss with your doctor.
+To understand whether you qualify for this procedure, you should discuss it with your doctor.

 After the surgery, your doctor will provide you with a precise recovery and exercise program that will help you turn back to your daily routine as soon as possible.
 Some of the symptoms you felt will disappear soon after the intervention, others will require more time.